Conduct of a civil trial before the court

 FYI

 Sometimes the court cannot rule on the dispute.
-This is the case, for example, if the plaintiff brought the wrong case.
+This is, for example, the case if the plaintiff brought the wrong case before the wrong court.
 In that case, the court shall make a decision of lack of competence.
-This is still the case if the court renders one stay of proceedings.
+This is still the case if the court issues a stay of proceedings.
 It's a judge's order that causes a pause in the trial until a certain date or the arrival of an event.

 You can challenge the judgment in appealing within the period specified in the significance.

-If you find a material error in your court decision, you can file a request for rectification.
-You can consider the same approach if the judge forgot to rule on a request from one of the parties to the dispute.
+If you notice a hardware error in your court decision, you can file a request for rectification.

 FYI